fishinthecalculator/gocix/doc/README.md

 ` scrape-configs ` (default: ` () ` ) (type: list-of-prometheus-scrape-configurations)
 Prometheus’ ` scrape_configs ` section.

+` retention-time ` (default: ` "15d" ` ) (type: string)
+How long to retain samples in storage.

+` retention-size ` (type: maybe-string)
+The maximum number of bytes of storage blocks to retain.
+The oldest data will be removed first.
+Units supported: B, KB, MB, GB, TB, PB, EB.
+Based on powers-of-2, so 1KB is 1024B.

 ` extra-content ` (default: ` "" ` ) (type: string)
 Everything you want to manually append to the configuration file.